eodbrent/NoEl/README.md

 ## 🤝 Contributions

-This is currently a personal learning project, but feel free to fork or experiment with the idea.
+This is currently a personal learning project, shared with one other person - Dwayne F.

 ---

 ## 📄 License

-Educational and experimental—no formal license assigned yet.
+Educational and experimental - no formal license assigned yet.

 ---